cobaltspeech/examples-cpp/diatheke/README.md

 This directory contains code demonstrating how to use the [Diatheke SDK](https://sdk-diatheke.cobaltspeech.com).

 ## Build
-Like the SDK, these examples use [CMake](https://cmake.org/) to manage to build process.
+Like the SDK, these examples use [CMake](https://cmake.org/) to manage the build process.
 CMake will automatically download the correct version of the SDK and the gRPC code required to use the SDK.

 ```bash
 # Create the build directory